frankc60/react-gh-pages/README.md

 # URL

-https://frankc60.github.io/react-gh-pages/
+To view this React application demo, go here: https://frankc60.github.io/react-gh-pages/

 # Deploy to URL

+In development, to publish content live (to demo) run the following script:
 $ npm run deploy

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Other Available Scripts

 In the project directory, you can run: